INTERSCHOLASTIC EXTRACURRICULAR ACTIVITIES

-Do districts receive any funding when home education students participate in extracurricular activities?
+Can districts receive funding when home education students participate in extracurricular activities?
 No, unless the home education student enrolls in a class required to participate in the extracurricular activity.
 The district may report that student for FTE purposes.
 Additionally, home education students may be required to pay any of the fees or costs that are required of all participating students.

-May a district develop policies that restrict the access of home education students to extracurricular activities?
-No. Districts may establish policies for participation that apply to all students, such as evidence of required immunizations, medical clearance for sports activities, auditions and class participation.
+Can a district develop policies that restrict the access of home education students to extracurricular activities?
+Districts may establish policies for participation that apply to all students, such as evidence of required immunizations, medical clearance for sports activities, auditions and class participation.
 However, the district may not enact policies that would apply different standards to home education students or make it more difficult for them to participate.

 Must home education students who participate in extracurricular activities offered at public schools comply with school entry immunization requirements?
 Yes.
 If the home education student is participating in extracurricular activities under Section 1006.15, F.S., the student must meet the same immunization requirements as students attending any non-home education program.

-ARE YOU READY TO PARTICIPATE IN AN INTERSCHOLASTIC EXTRA-CURRICULAR ACTIVITY?
+ARE YOU READY TO PARTICIPATE IN AN INTERSCHOLASTIC EXTRACURRICULAR ACTIVITY?

 Step #1: Visit your local Student Assignment with the following documents, if they do not already have them on file: